Mortgages For Over 60 Year Olds’

 1st UK has some excellent home finance lenders for the over 60’s

-- Two main reasons, firstly a pension company or the state is unlikely to default on a pension liability.
-Secondly, lenders consider the UK residential property market to be stable, and people’s homes offer excellent quality collateral.
-These facts make lending to people in their 60’s and older, exceptionally low risk.
-Clearly, it is a good time to consider our range of mortgages for Over 60 year olds.
+- Two main reasons, firstly, a pension company or the state is unlikely to default on a pension liability.
+Secondly, lenders consider the UK residential property market stable, and people’s homes offer excellent collateral.
+These facts make lending to people in their 60s and older exceptionally low risk.
+Clearly, it is a good time to consider our range of mortgages for those over 60.

 What if I can’t make a monthly payment or don’t want to?